Biking in Fargo

 Batter up

 Two things are synonymous with spring: Sunshine and baseball.
 In North Dakota, you can enjoy a sunny day at the ballpark on a modest budget and without fighting big-city traffic.
-The Fargo-Moorhead RedHawks minor league baseball team plays at Newman Outdoor Field and the Bismarck Larks of the Northwoods League call Bismarck home.
-Make memories with your family at a game this year.
+The Fargo-Moorhead RedHawks minor league baseball team plays at Newman Outdoor Field in Fargo; and the Northwoods League teams consist of the Bismarck Larks who play at the Bismarck Municipal Ballpark, the Badlands Big Sticks who play at the Dakota Community Bank & Trust Ballpark in Dickinson, and the Hot Tots who play at the Corbett Field in Minot.
+Grab a seat and make lasting fun memories with your family at a game this year.

 Time 'fore' golf

-Whether you seek an open fairway, plenty of trees, breathtaking views or challenging bunkers, North Dakota has many great golf courses inviting you to hone your skills.
+North Dakota has more golf courses per capita than any other state in the country, meaning it's easy for you to get on and play our nationally acclaimed courses at very reasonable rates.
+Whether you seek an open fairway, plenty of trees, breathtaking views or challenging bunkers, there are many great golf courses inviting you to hone your skills.
 Take your friends on the “Triple Golf Challenge,” or take a road trip and check off courses on the Lewis & Clark Golf Trail.

 For the Athlete in Everyone

 North Dakota has an abundance of athletic activities for every level of competitor.
 From the casual hiker to the hardcore athlete, North Dakota has a fitness adventure just for you.
-Cyclists are gearing up for road races, taking the scenic routes and daring to take on the Maah Daah Hey Trail, while runners look forward to upcoming marathons and fun runs or extreme races.
+Cyclists can take in road races, scenic routes and the breathtaking views and challenging terrain of the Maah Daah Hey Trail, while runners can look forward to upcoming marathons and fun runs or extreme races.
+Be sure to extend your stay with several areas to camp and stay along the Maah Daah Hey Trail, including campgrounds and hotels in Watford City

 Ready to ride